 sudo apt install tilix

-STEP 4 Create a Windows batch file (*.bat) for launching your favorite Linux terminal emulator
+Create a Windows batch file (*.bat) for launching Tilix

 Windows Registry Editor Version 5.00 [HKEY_CURRENT_USER\Software\Classes\Directory] [HKEY_CURRENT_USER\Software\Classes\Directory\Background] [HKEY_CURRENT_USER\Software\Classes\Directory\Background\shell] [HKEY_CURRENT_USER\Software\Classes\Directory\Background\shell\X410LinuxShell] @="Open X410 Linux shell here" [HKEY_CURRENT_USER\Software\Classes\Directory\Background\shell\X410LinuxShell\command] @="wscript.exe \"C:\\wsl\\bat-launcher.vbs\" \"open-x410-linux-shell-here\" \"%V\"" [HKEY_CURRENT_USER\Software\Classes\Directory\shell] [HKEY_CURRENT_USER\Software\Classes\Directory\shell\X410LinuxShell] @="Open X410 Linux shell here" [HKEY_CURRENT_USER\Software\Classes\Directory\shell\X410LinuxShell\command] @="wscript.exe \"C:\\wsl\\bat-launcher.vbs\" \"open-x410-linux-shell-here\" \"%V\""

-Once you have the 'set-open-x410-linux-shell-here-menu.reg' file, you can import it to Windows registry by double-clicking it or using the 'Import' menu from the Windows 'regedit' program.
+Once you have created a 'set-open-x410-linux-shell-here-menu.reg' file as shown above, you can import it to Windows registry by double-clicking it or by selecting» from its right-click popup menu.